-The members have created a policy agenda around three issues: juvenile justice; sanctuary schools; and clean water advocacy for the residents of Flint Michigan.
+The members collaborate to pick issues around which to create a policy agenda.
+Past issues have included juvenile justice, sanctuary schools and clean water advocacy for the residents of Flint Michigan.
 They also set the topics for the monthly "Dinner and Dialogue" meetings, which tackle a different issue each month at the public library and regularly attract 50 or more attendees.

 The youth are also creating actions out of their meetings.
 They created a campaign to raise awareness of a criminal case against a peer New Haven student being tried in adult court and facing 61 years in prison for being present at the scene of an assault he alleges he did not commit.
 And they organized a rally on the New Haven Green following the presidential election that attracted more than 400 attendees.